 “In pushing Senate Bill No. 363 or the Waste-to-Energy (WTE) Act, Gatchalian believes that its passage will encourage the development of new technologies in the treatment and disposal of solid waste.”

 We don’t know what happened to the train of thought of Gatchalian and his staff, but he should consult with more experts in the field.

-Oil and gas industry not only supplies the fuel for our machines (cars, ships, mechanical engines, generators, etc.), but crude oil also is used to produce plastic.
+Oil and gas industry not only supplies the fuel for our machines, but crude oil also is used to produce plastic.

-The process of extraction isn’t really environmentally friendly.
-It has also displaced communities from their land when big corporations lobby to buy off lands on which oil depots and pipelines would be constructed.
+The process of extraction is environmentally destructive.
+Communities are displaced from their land when big corporations lobby to buy off lands on which oil depots and pipelines are be constructed.

 Manufacturers like Nestle, Unilever, Coca-Cola, and Proctor & Gamble would also see this as a reason to continue production of (single-use) plastic packaging, especially in developing countries like Philippines where there are little to no regulations for plastic packaging and solid waste disposal in general.